rackerlabs/support-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 6. Click **Save**.

     **Note:** If you want to move your existing email account to your Rackspace account, contact the Cloud Office support team about your migration before you change your MX records.
 Contact Cloud Office support at 0800 954 1007 or 020 8734 4029.
-You can also create a Cloud Office support ticket by selecting **Support &gt; Tickets &gt; Create New Ticket**.
+You can also create a Cloud Office support ticket by selecting **Support > Tickets > Create New Ticket**.

 ### Change your MX records